minprog/platforms/django/lectures/sql/index.md

 ![Join blurry](join.png)

-We’ve just used something called an [INNER JOIN](https://www.w3schools.com/sql/sql_join_inner.asp), which means we are ignoring rows that have no matches between the tables, but there are other types of joins, including [**LEFT JOIN**s](https://www.w3schools.com/sql/sql_join_left.asp), [**RIGHT JOIN**s](https://www.w3schools.com/sql/sql_join_right.asp), and [**FULL OUTER JOIN**s](https://www.w3schools.com/sql/sql_join_full.asp), which we won’t discuss here in detail.
+We've just used something called an [INNER JOIN](https://www.w3schools.com/sql/sql_join_inner.asp), which means we are ignoring rows that have no matches between the tables, but there are other types of joins, including [**LEFT JOIN**s](https://www.w3schools.com/sql/sql_join_left.asp), [**RIGHT JOIN**s](https://www.w3schools.com/sql/sql_join_right.asp), and [**FULL OUTER JOIN**s](https://www.w3schools.com/sql/sql_join_full.asp), which we won't discuss here in detail.

 ### Indexing:

 One way we can make our queries more efficient when dealing with large tables is to create an index similar to the index you might see in the back of a textbook.
-For example, if we know that we’ll often look up passengers by their last name, we could create an index from last name to id using the command:
+For example, if we know that we'll often look up passengers by their last name, we could create an index from last name to id using the command:

     CREATE INDEX name_index ON passengers (last);